Chemaclass/create-pr/README.md

 - **GitHub** requires https://cli.github.com/
 - **GitLab** requires https://docs.gitlab.com/ee/editor_extensions/gitlab_cli/

-> These are needed to access your client via the terminal, and it is independent from this script.
+> These are needed to access your client via the terminal, and they are independent of this script.

 ## Installation